EDDiscovery/EDDiscovery-Mac/README.md

 - add / delete commanders
 - browse your jump history
 - select single jumps and see system information
-- add / edit / removed comments (changes will be synced to EDSM)
+- add / edit / remove comments (changes will be synced to EDSM)
 - see submitted distances from other systems (suspicious distances will be marked in red)
 - trilaterate systems by adding distances to system with known coordinates
-- submit trilaterations to EDSM
+- submit distances to EDSM

 TODO:
 - screenshots management